-This is a guest post from my beloved, Brian, who has gifted me with chocolate-topped cappuccinos every morning for more than 18 years.
+This is a guest post from, Brian, who has gifted me with chocolate-topped cappuccinos every morning for many years.
 So, yeah, he has a bit of experience with foam, a-hem.

 The resulting drink tastes just as good as a $3.75 double-shot cappuccino you'd buy at a coffee bar.